NAPPC Task Forces

 2023-2024 NAPPC TASK FORCES

 Pollinators and Agriculture – The goal of this task force is to help address conservation and farming issues by learning from agriculture and pollinator interfaces and experiences.
-The task force will focus on: 1).
+The task force will focus on 1).
 Increasing funding of practical research and quickly disseminating research results that have implications for farmers 2).
 Engaging farmer and crop advisor organizations to incorporate their experiences and expertise 3).
 Helping communication through ag extension and other agencies, including funding opportunities.
-We hope to include commodity groups, government agencies (including USDA/ EPA), NACD and other national associations, non-profits, crop advisors, bee keepers, agricultural commissioners, farmers, researchers, and other stakeholders.
+We hope to include commodity groups, government agencies (including USDA/ EPA), NACD and other national associations, non-profits, crop advisors, beekeepers, agricultural commissioners, farmers, researchers, and other stakeholders.

 Climate Change and Pollinators – To educate the public on the effects of climate change on plants and pollinators and to mitigate these effects through science-based programs with the goal of sustaining the connections that maintain the ecosystems that support us.
 This will be done through the creation of a white paper that reviews the scientific consensus regarding climate change’s effects on pollinator health and abundance.
 Another strategy is the development of a public-facing awareness campaign about pollinators and climate change.

-Honey Bee Health – Determine priority research and evaluation criteria for 2024 Honey Bee Health Grants and develop a sponsorship plan to increase support and partnerships for honey bee health research.
+Honey Bee Health – Determine priority research and evaluation criteria for 2025 Honey Bee Health Grants and develop a sponsorship plan to increase support and partnerships for honey bee health research.
 Promote The BeeMD app and website and disseminate information about this online tool in the beekeeping community.

 Imperiled Bombus Conservation – This group will work to identify and address key stressors to imperiled bumble bee heath, determine critical bumble bee research needs, and promote scientifically sound conservation of bumble bees.
 This will be accomplished through a bumble bee conservation grant program, development and dissemination of resources, and other focused projects (e.g., clean stock recommendations).